billy-price/Poly/README.md

 # Poly
-A half assed polynomial implementation for making finite field timestables
+A half-assed polynomial implementation for making finite field timestables